A panel discussed future NJ adult-use cannabis stores featured Assembly Speaker Craig Coughlin (D-Middlesex).

-Launching an Adult-Use Market
+Launching the New Jersey Adult-Use Market

 4Front Ventures President Kris Krane noted most states did what New Jersey did with legalization starting with medical first and then going to adult-use.

 “The first six months were hard,” Krane said.
-“I would take those challenges and problems over taking a long time to get it going.”
+“I would take those challenges and problems overtaking a long time to get it going.”